Robby Gordon: Controversies

 Controversy continued to plague Gordon in 2012.
 While participating in the Dakar Rally, Gordon was running a strong second after nine stages before being disqualified after stewards ruled that the tire inflation system on his Hummer was illegal after another competitor made an anonymous suggestion to the tech inspectors along the rally route, where it was called into question.
 Gordon stated that if there was a problem with the system, he would plug it and still win stages.
-He did so the following day, winning the stage by more than 15 minutes in front of the second-place finisher.
+He did so the following day, winning the stage by more than fifteen minutes in front of the second place finisher.
 Gordon was permitted to continue while the ruling was appealed to the French Automobile Sport Federation (FFSA).
-The appeal was denied two months later.
+Gordon's Hummer crashed and rolled over in the sand dunes of Peru in the penultimate stage of the rally (January 14, 2012), but was set back on its wheels by spectators and Gordon continued on to a tenth place finish of that stage.
+He then won the final stage the following day, finishing the rally in fifth place overall.
+The appeal to the FFSA was denied two months later.
 After Gordon's disqualification was upheld, he was stricken from the race results.

-Gordon's Hummer crashed and rolled over in the sand dunes of Peru in the penultimate stage of the rally (January 14, 2012), but was set back on its wheels by spectators and Gordon continued on to a 10th-place finish of that stage.
-He then won the final stage the following day, finishing the rally in 5th place overall.

 Personal life

 Throughout his racing career, Gordon preferred to keep his private life private, and shared few details about his personal life.
-Though not married, he has a son, Max Gordon, from a previous relationship.
+Though he has never married, he has a son, Max Gordon, from a previous relationship.
 In 2016, eight-year-old Max competed in a UTV at the Bluewater Desert Challenge with Gordon as his co-driver; later in the year, he became the youngest driver to ever compete and finish the Baja 1000.
-At the age of 12, Max raced against his father in the Stadium Super Trucks race at Road America in 2020.
+At the age of twelve, Max raced against his father in the Stadium Super Trucks race at Road America in 2020.

 In addition to Speed Energy, Gordon owns various companies under the Speed umbrella such as the UTV manufacturer Speed UTV, remote-control off-road truck brand Speed RC Cars, and racing tool maker Speed Tools.
 Gordon co-operates Speed UTV with Todd Romano with consultation from Gordon's former engine builder Tony Cola; the brand's vehicles receive inspiration from SST and IndyCar.
 Speed RC Cars has appeared as a sponsor in SST for drivers like Max.